-What You Need to Know About the National Private School Voucher Proposal in the U.S. House Budget Bill
+What You Need to Know About the National Private School Voucher Proposal

 Share this Report

 School vouchers allow families to use public funds to pay for their children’s private school tuition.
-School voucher programs enacted across the country – using tax credits, grants, and savings accounts to divert public funding to pay for private education – have consistently demonstrated that states with voucher programs tend to expand the programs over time.
+School voucher programs enacted across the country – using tax credits, grants, and savings accounts to divert public funding to pay for private education – have consistently demonstrated that states with voucher programs expand the programs over time.
 These expansions dramatically increase the amount of public funds diverted to private education while state investments in public education remain stagnant or decrease.
-Despite the numerous negative consequences of using publicly funded vouchers to pay for K-12 private education expenses,1 policy makers across the country continue to propose similar programs.
+Despite the numerous negative consequences of using publicly funded vouchers to pay for K-12 private education expenses,1 policymakers across the country continue to propose similar programs.

 What is in the national school voucher proposal?

 The SGO would then distribute the donated money in the form of school voucher tax credits.
 Parents can apply for these tax credits to be reimbursed on a range of educational expenses – including private school tuition, books, and homeschooling materials.
-This is a sharp departure from the role the federal government currently plays in K-12 education funding.
-Federal money only covers between 6 and 13 percent of public-school budgets and is targeted towards communities with low-income students and children with disabilities.3

 The national school voucher will disproportionately subsidize wealthy families’ private school tuition.

 Households would be eligible to receive this federal tax credit if they make up to 300 percent of their area median gross income, which varies by city or county.
-For example, the estimated median family income in Idaho is $98,400, which means a family making up to $295,200 annually would be eligible for a voucher, making the program nearly universal since 95 percent of Idaho’s households earn less than that.7 That’s significantly more generous than Idaho’s school voucher tax credit where families are eligible if they make up to 300 percent of the federal poverty guidelines, $96,450 for a family of four.
+For example, the estimated median family income in Idaho is $98,400, which means a family making up to $295,200 annually would be eligible for a voucher, making the program nearly universal since 95 percent of Idaho’s households earn less than that.5 That’s significantly more generous than Idaho’s school voucher advanced tax credit where families are eligible if they make up to 300 percent of the federal poverty guidelines, $96,450 for a family of four.

 School vouchers do not serve all kids.